 Standards of Ministry

-- The Ordered Ministry of the Clergy Support Memorial Fellowship shall consist of clergy who are Appointed or Ordained Ministers.
+- The Ordered Ministry of the Clergy Support Memorial Fellowship shall consist of clergy who are Appointed or Ordained.

-- A Designated Minister may be assigned exclusively to the ministry of conducting Life Celebrations such as leading in worship at Funerals, Baptisms and Wedding Ceremonies.
+- A Designated Minister may be assigned exclusively to the ministry of conducting Life Celebrations like Funerals, Baptisms and Wedding Ceremonies.

 - A lay person may be a candidate for the Order of Ministry because of their previous life experience.
 Previous life experience will include academic experiences, family, financial responsibilities, work history and age etc. Life experience will be treated as analogous to academic training.